Table of Contents[Hide][Show]

 How Sweet is it?

-Finally, we can compare a sugar’s relative sweetness.
+Finally, we can compare relative sweetness.
 Not all sugars are equally sweet.
 Less sweet sugars generally result in the need to use MORE of the sugar to get the same results.
-Honey for instance is about twice as sweet as standard sugar, so less goes farther.
+Honey, for instance, is about twice as sweet as standard sugar, so less goes farther.

 Cassava syrup is less sweet than traditional sugars and herbal sweeteners like stevia.
 Thus, you need to use more to get the same level of sweetness.